 Train your team in problem recognition

-The best audit follow-up is preventing problems from becoming structural.
+The most effective audit follow-up is preventing problems from becoming structural.
 Train your team to recognize signals early:

 - Daily checks: What needs to be checked every day?